JoshuaWink/dimensional-cascade/README.md

 - **Efficient Search**: Perform initial search in lower dimensions and refine in higher dimensions
 - **Adaptable Precision**: Adjust the dimensionality based on search requirements
 - **Model Agnostic**: Works with embeddings from various models (OpenAI, Cohere, etc.)
+- **Pre-trained Models Support**: Integrates with Snowflake Arctic Embed models (SoTA as of April 2024)

 ## Installation